 The overall assessment of a student’s plan is based on the latest data with the goal of creating a balanced plan.
-It takes into consideration each school’s selectivity and the student’s GPA and test scores as well as your high school’s local context and hooks determined by your team.
+It takes into consideration each school’s selectivity and the student’s GPA and/or test scores as well as your high school’s local context and hooks determined by your team.

 When you show how each school is categorized, you can more clearly underscore why the plan is not balanced, and why a particular school is not in a particular category.
 It’s a catalyst to shift the conversation from “why not” to “what instead” – recommendations to create a balanced college list.

 In this example, you can explain why NYU, Georgetown, Notre Dame, and Colorado College are Unlikelies – the student’s academics are not strong enough for these very selective schools.
 Cal Poly Pomona, on the other hand, is a Target because it's a Less Selective school (50-75% admit rate) and the student's credentials are in the upper percentile, 50-75%, of the previous year's class.